DrSiemer/CodeMerger/README.md

         - The window title displays the number of selected files and the total token count
     - Double-click a file in either list to open it in your default or configured editor
     - Click "Save and Close" to save your selection to `.allcode`
-- **Add Wrapper Text**
+- **Add Instructions**
-    - Click "Wrapper Text" to add a project-specific introduction or conclusion that will be wrapped around the merged code block
+    - Click "Define Instructions" to add a project-specific introduction or conclusion that will be wrapped around the merged code block
     - You can click the "Load Defaults" icon in this window to populate the fields with your predefined default prompts from the Settings
 - **Copy Code**
-    - Click "Copy Merged" to merge the selected files and prepend your custom prompt (configured in Settings).
+    - Click "Copy Code Only" to merge the selected files and prepend your custom prompt (configured in Settings).
 This is useful for providing ongoing context to an LLM
-    - If you added wrapper text, a "Copy Wrapped" button will appear to include your project-specific intro/outro text.
+    - If you added instructions, a "Copy with Instructions" button will appear to include your project-specific intro/outro text.
 This is ideal for starting a new conversation
 - **Compact Mode**
     - Minimize the main window to activate the compact mode panel.
     - The panel contains two primary buttons:
-        - **Copy (Wrapped/Merged)**: A single adaptive button for copying code.
+        - **Copy (Instructions/Code Only)**: A single adaptive button for copying code.
-            - It appears as "Copy Wrapped" if you have defined wrapper text for the project, and "Copy Merged" if you have not.
+            - It appears as "Copy with Instructions" if you have defined instructions for the project, and "Copy Code Only" if you have not.
             - A normal click performs the action shown on the button.
-            - Holding **Ctrl** while clicking will always perform the "Copy Merged" action.
+            - Holding **Ctrl** while clicking will always perform the "Copy Code Only" action.
         - **Paste**: Opens the "Paste Changes" window.
 If you hold **Ctrl** while clicking, it will immediately apply the changes from your clipboard without opening the window (unless new files need to be created).
     - The panel is colored with your project's assigned color.
     - A warning icon will appear in the move bar if new files are found.